Spy Bar

 Design and Atmosphere: What the Space Does

 The design at Spy Bar is the primary editorial subject of the venue's own positioning, and the Top 500 Bars recognition implicitly validates that this is not mere self-promotion.
 The approach treats espionage aesthetics as a serious design language: the surveillance state rendered in materials, lighting, and spatial arrangement rather than in Bond-film kitsch.
-The result, based on available record, is a space where the historical and the atmospheric function together rather than competing for attention.
+The result, is a space where the historical and the atmospheric function together rather than competing for attention.

 That kind of design discipline has a broader context in London's bar market.
-The venues that have converted concept into longevity , Academy and Amaro among them , tend to be the ones where the physical environment is coherent enough that a guest could describe it accurately to someone who has never been.
+The venues that have converted concept into longevity, Academy and Amaro among them, tend to be the ones where the physical environment is coherent enough that a guest could describe it accurately to someone who has never been.
 Novelty fades; atmosphere built from consistent choices does not.

 Service as Signal